 Take extra care of your personal belongings in this campsite as all the tours camp near here.
 As usual always keep your daypack with valuables with you.
 The only hot shower on the Inca Trail is on this third night at Wiñaywayna.
-There is a hostal near the campsite with an 8min hot shower for 5 soles, and a bar and restaurant where you can purchase bottled water.
+There is a hostal near the campsite with 8min hot showers for 5 soles, and a bar and restaurant where you can purchase bottled water.

 Approx 16km walking – 6 hours

-Get up extremely early to arrive at Intipunku, “The Gate of the Sun,” and view the first sun illuminating majestic Machu Picchu.
-It is still a 20 min walk down from here to the famous view from the terraces at the end of the trail.
-Take your photos now before the 10:30hrs crowds arrive.
+Get up very early to arrive at Intipunku, “The Gate of the Sun,” and view the first sun rays illuminating majestic Machu Picchu.
+There is still a 20 min walk down from here to the famous view from the terraces at the end of the trail.
+Take your photos now before the 10:30hrs crowd arrive.
 Your tour of Machu Picchu should finish between 10:30 hrs and 11:00 hrs and you have free time to climb Huayna Picchu (it will take at least 90 minutes).
 A maximum of 400 hikers can climb this mountain per day, so start immediately after your tour!
 Or just collapse under a tree and quietly reflect in amazement at the mystery, the architectural achievement and beauty of Machu Picchu.